 However, if the chargeback is successful, gambling apps will attempt to recover the money from you through debt collection.

 Unfortunately, a chargeback for online gambling will not get you out of your gambling losses.
-A gambling prevention/recovery coach can help you prevent further financial harm.

 What Happens if I Dispute Gambling Charges?